 Kartrider Drift and Lamborghini to collaborate for new RISE update

-- Nexon's latest update for KartRider Rush is accompanied by a collab with the famous car makers
+- Nexon's latest update for KartRider: Drift is accompanied by a collab with the famous car makers

 - You can unlock karts based on the manufacturer's famous automobiles like the Urus Performante